Public Relations Professional of the Year Award

 Complete the online nomination form, which will ask for the following information:

 - Two letters supporting the nomination.
-These letters should come from people who have knowledge of and involvement with these extraordinary individual accomplishments and/or contributions.
+These letters should come from people who have knowledge of and involvement with these extraordinary accomplishments and/or contributions.

-- The nominee’s professional bio.
+- The nominee’s professional bio or summary of the group.

-- The nominee’s headshot.
+- The nominee’s headshot or appropriate group photograph.

 - In a given year the recipient must have demonstrated outstanding leadership/management skills, innovation and creativity in a project or program that was challenging and/or difficult in nature.